 In 2007, the League of California Cities (League), the California State Association of Counties (CSAC), the County Engineers Association of California, and the Los Angeles County Department of Public Works embarked on a mission to complete the first comprehensive statewide study of California's local street and road system.
-The current report, dated January 2013, is the second update since the initial report completed in 2009 and updated in 2011.
+The current report, dated October 2014, is the third update since the initial report completed in 2009 with updates in 2011 and 2013.